 Le printemps – Matt Maxwell

-This one is great for spring-themed vocabulary and animals.
+I love Matt Maxwell’s songs, and this is one of my favorite French songs for spring because of all the spring-themed vocabulary and animals.
 It’s slow enough for kids to catch on, and if your students can read, it’s got lyrics. 🙂

 Printemps – Cœur de pirate